hwalton/quant-gp/README.md

 ![Figure 9: Expected Utility vs BTC Allocation for Case 3](figures/allocation_vs_utility_950.png) _Figure 9: Expected Utility vs BTC Allocation for Case 3_

-The expected wealth distribution of this strategy after 6 months is shown in Figure 10.
+The expected wealth distribution of this strategy after 26 weeks is shown in Figure 10.
 Note that it has no chance of increasing or decreasing since the portfolio is held entirely in cash.

 ![Figure 10: Expected Final Wealth Distribution for Case 3](figures/final_wealth_distribution_950.png)